 Interested in pursuing a sustainable energy career?
 Check out the sustainable energy careers outlook in the EcoLeaders Career Center to learn more about careers in the field, hear from professionals, and map out your career plan.

-- In this case study, students from the Appalachian State University Renewable Energy Initiative (REI) designed, funded and installed a $45,000 renewable energy project with two photovoltaic and solar thermal systems
+- Case Study: Appalachian State University Renewable Energy Initiative (REI) designed, funded and installed a $45,000 renewable energy project with two photovoltaic and solar thermal systems

-- This case study shows how the College of Saint Benedict saved $50,000 annually by replacing 20,000 35 watt light bulbs with 25 watt light bulbs
+- Case Study: College of Saint Benedict saved $50,000 annually by replacing 20,000 35 watt light bulbs with 25 watt light bulbs

-- Earlham College competed in the Campus Conservation Nationals, an energy and water savings competition
+- Case Study: Earlham College competed in the Campus Conservation Nationals, an energy and water savings competition

 - Higher Education in a Warming World: Business Case for Climate Leadership on Campus